 6. Request transcript (unofficial will be accepted)

-7. Complete Center application on ePortfolio, print out, have faculty sign, and mail or deliver to Center by deadline.
+7. Complete Center application, print out, have faculty sign, and mail or deliver to Center by deadline.

 (Suggestion - meet with CC Writing Center to finalize essay)